expandedfronts/revisr/readme.txt

 == Changelog ==
+= 1.7.2 =
+* Tweaked permissions check to only check permissions if repository exists.

 = 1.7.1 =
 * Fixed potential PHP notice with tags widget
 * Fixed permissions to just check the ".git/" directory